rancherlabs/support-tools/NGINX-to-pods-check/README.md

 ## Testing

 The following commands will deploy two workloads and ingresses.
-One that is working with a webserver that is responding on port 80.
-And the other will have the webserver disabled so it will fail to connect.
+One that is working with a web server that is responding on port 80.
+And the other will have the webserver disabled, so it will fail to connect.

 ```
 kubectl apply -f https://raw.githubusercontent.com/rancherlabs/support-tools/master/NGINX-to-pods-check/example-deployment.yml